SoftUni-Internal/interactive-content/EN/08-React-Hooks/07-Summary.md

       }
    ```

--  Rules to follow when using Hooks:
+-  Rules to follow when using hooks:

-   - **Only call hooks at the top level**
+   * **only call hooks at the top level**

-   - **Hooks only work in React function**
+   * **hooks only work in React function**

 ## In the next lesson, you will learn:

 - Advanced Techniques:

-   - What are Error Boundaries.
+   * what error boundaries are

-   - Unit Testing with JEST and Enzyme.
+   * unit testing with JEST and Enzyme

-   - How to test the asynchronous code.
+   * how to test asynchronous code

-   - Server-side rendering with React.
+   * server-side rendering with React

 [/slide]